I was eager to get a long hike under my belt, so I set my sights on the Signal Knob hike near Front Royal on a recent Wednesday.

 There is a group camping site and restrooms just down a spur trail to the right at the 10.4-mile mark.
 At last, you will reach the parking area at the 10.7-mile mark.

-Stroll the streets of historic downtown or sit awhile in the gazebo in the town square.
-From Front Royal, you’re also a short six-minute drive to Shenandoah National Park.
+Stroll the streets of historic downtown or sit in the towns square gazebo.
+From Front Royal, you’re a short six-minute drive to Shenandoah National Park.